 32. Duty of Commission to keep proper accounts

-[(1) repealed]
+[(1) deleted]

 (2) The Commission may, if the Treasurer approves, in respect of business carried on by it under this Act, establish in its accounts and records such reserve accounts as it thinks fit, and may in each year credit to each of those reserve accounts and establish therein, such sums as it thinks fit.